 This solution requires you to run SFC scan and afterward, try running System Restore again and see if it completes successfully without the error 0x81000204.

-If the issue is unresolved, continue with the next solution.
+If the issue remains unresolved, proceed to the next solution.

 3] Perform DISM scan